plantybot/pitch/README.md

 We can start with light over agri-bed, fish-tank water-level and fish-tank water temperature sensing

-(need updates here, fork and create pull requests)

 #### Connecting and updating server

-RPi, has to collect data, use the Wifi module to connect to the WebHooks and update them regularly (say once every 10mins)
+Raspberry Pi, has to collect data, use the Wifi module to connect to the Webhooks and update them regularly (say once every 10mins)

-(need updates here, fork and create pull requests)

 #### Default farming algorithm

-If unsupervised by the user, the bot should be able to take care of the farming bed with good default algo.
+If unsupervised by the user, the bot should be able to take care of the farming bed with good defaults.
 So it should be able to irrigate the farm periodically and feed the fish in appropriate intervals.
 The user should however be given control over changing the frequency of irrigation/amt of water supplied, force feed fishes too

-(need updates here, fork and create pull requests)

 #### Actuators

-1. A pump is used along with a motor control module (L298N) to start and stop pump at appropriate times.
+1. A pump (12V 1A) is used along with a motor control module (L298N) to pump water to irrigate beds at appropriate times.
-2. We need a mechanism to feed small amounts of food to fishes from a storage container (need updates here, fork and create pull requests)
+2. Automatic fish feeder.
+A motor based "shaker" that sprinkles fish food in regular intervals.
+3. LED lighting intensity.
+LED colors are chosen to mimic plant absorption spectrum and minimize power consumption.
+4. Drain valve (electronic valve) that drains water back to fish tank from irrigation bed
+5. Temperature control unit.

 ### Conclusion